monasca/monasca-docker/monasca-persister-python/README.md

 `/etc/monasca-persister/persister.conf.j2`.
 If jinja2 formatting is not desired, the environment variable `CONFIG_TEMPLATE` can be set to `false`.

+The config file source is available [in the repository][8].
 If necessary, the generated config file can be viewed at runtime by running:

 ```bash
 docker exec -it some_container_id cat /etc/monasca-persister/persister.conf